 Now you’re two code lines away from gaining real-time access to world financial exchanges.
 This tutorial will show you how to install the Python library and use its main features.

-• Production ready.
-Data available in pandas, json and csv formats.
+Production ready.
+Data available in

-• Technical analysis.
+formats. - Technical analysis.
 About 100 available and ready-for-use technical indicators.

-• Unique experiences.
+- Unique experiences.
 Static and interactive charts from the same source as financial data.

-• Any complexity.
+- Any complexity.
 Many subsidiary methods to build from simple applications to ML & AI projects.

 This library is absolutely free to use and immediately provides access to all methods.
 You will also need a personal API Key.